 And so calling it a day, we reluctantly headed for the truck and home.

 Small Craft advisories had been issued for the Intercoastal waterway.
-"My day for MR340 practice"
+“My day for MR340 race practice”

-Nevertheless, I recalled contributors to the (MR340) River Miles web site had posted that the wind on the Missouri River could be bad; so keeping a positive spin on the local weather conditions, I decided to get in some additional boat time in rough water and strong winds.
+Nevertheless, I recalled contributors to the (MR340) River Miles webpage had posted that the wind on the Missouri River could be bad, so keeping a positive spin on the local weather conditions, I decided to get in some additional boat time in rough water and strong winds.

-Our trip to Canaveral National Sea Shores took us east past the twin Space Shuttle launch pads, always a remarkable site.
-Then north along Playlinda Beach.
-(Actually the correct name is Canaveral National Seashore)
+Our trip to Canaveral National Sea Shores took us east past the twin Space Shuttle launch pads, remarkable structures.
+(Now gone) Then north along Playlinda Beach.
+The correct name is Canaveral National Seashore.

-Mosquito Lagoon is a salt water estuary that forms the northern boundary for Kennedy Space Center and Merritt Island Wildlife Refuge.
-The Lagoon is similar to the Banana River, except for its world famous reputation for huge Redfish and a higher salt content in the brackish water.
+Mosquito Lagoon is a saltwater estuary that forms the northern boundary for Kennedy Space Center and Merritt Island Wildlife Refuge.
+The lagoon is similar to the Banana River, except for its world-famous reputation for huge Redfish and higher salt content in the brackish water.
 Powerboats are allowed in most areas of the lagoon.
 This day however, very few boats had ventured onto the stormy water.

 Ruins near the smelly artesian well